sulaihasubi/Named-Entity-Recognition-spaCy/README.md

 ## 📖 Conclusion
-We have shown how to label data with Doccano and create a custom model with Spacy.
+This project shown how to label data with Doccano and create a custom model with spaCy.
+Happy explore!
+You now can customize your own model with spaCy.